Bram-Vonk/21_Spark/docs/_src/data_understanding.rst

 The measurement data is up-to-date, but has missing values in two moments in time (both in 2021).
 This issue was discovered and is addressed.

-For the project it won't be a huge issue, since the data is aggregated to weekly extremes.
+For the project it will not be a huge issue, since the data is aggregated to weekly minimum and maximum values.
-It will will cause extremes to be less extreme if (a lot of) data is missing.
+It will will cause these extremes to be less severe if (a lot of) data is missing.
 Only if data is missing for a whole week, there will also be missing data in the aggregated set.

 In both cases (outlier and missing data) the model can handle this.

-For timeseries modelling it is advised to have at least two periods (years in this case) of measurement data.
+For time series modelling it is advised to have at least two periods (years in this case) of measurement data.

 As the figure below shows, this might be a problem eventually.
 One of the challenges is therefore to explore if prior knowledge of the population can overcome this issue.

-In the figure below the completeness of the data over time is given for the transformers in the area of Breda.
+In the figure below the completeness of the data over time is given for the transformers in the service area of Breda.
-On the vertical axis the transformers are shown ordered by the time they got operational.
+On the vertical axis the transformers are shown ordered by the time they became operational.
 On the horizontal axis the time is given.
 In color the completeness is given per week: Darkblue (value 1) means that all data was present, towards white (value 0) means no data at all.

 .. image:: _static/img/dq_completeness.jpeg